hawtio/hawtio/BUILDING.md

-## Working on the source the code

 We love [contributions](https://github.com/hawtio/hawtio/blob/master/CONTRIBUTING.md)!
-You may also want to know [how to develop it](https://github.com/hawtio/hawtio/blob/master/DEVELOPERS.md)
+You may also want to know [how to hack on the hawt.io code](https://github.com/hawtio/hawtio/blob/master/DEVELOPERS.md)

+## Building with TypeScript

 You'll need to install [TypeScript](http://typescriptlang.org/) first...